 If I Could

 The most popular versions of virtually every Phish song are to be found in live performances.
-In contrast the Hoist version of “If I Could” – featuring the renowned bluegrass fiddler and singer Alison Krauss and strings by The Richard Greene Fourteen – is widely considered one of the band's most profoundly beautiful offerings that deserves your attention.
+In contrast, the Hoist version of “If I Could” – featuring the renowned bluegrass fiddler and singer Alison Krauss and strings by The Richard Greene Fourteen – is widely considered one of the band's most profoundly beautiful offerings of the song.

-In concert “If I Could” provided opportunities for emotional expression not often afforded by Phish’s repertoire, especially as it existed in the mid-90s.
+In concert, “If I Could” provided opportunities for emotional expression not often afforded by Phish’s repertoire, especially as it existed in the mid-90s.
 Fans of the song will certainly want to visit the version from 5/3/94 in Antioch, TN, when Alison Krauss joined the band for a reprise of their studio collaboration.
-The performance on 7/1/95 at Great Woods to hear a partial restoration of the original solo guitar introduction; this introduction was also briefly teased before the “Antelope” on 12/29/93.
-In heavy rotation from its 4/4/94 debut through the end of 1995, "If I Could" has become a rarity thereafter; the four performances of the song by Phish in 2012 were by far the most since 1995.
+The performance on 7/1/95 at Great Woods featured a partial restoration of the original solo guitar introduction.
+In heavy rotation from its 4/4/94 debut through the end of 1995, "If I Could" become a rarity thereafter, with fewer than a dozen appearances over the next twenty years.

 The essential live “If I Could” is unquestionably the version offered on 6/28/00 in Holmdel, NJ, the first time the song had ever closed a set.
 The concluding jam takes the song’s metaphorical admonitions to heart and takes the audience on a joyful ride of pure bliss.